AnswerDotAI/fh-deploy/replit/README.md

 2. Fork this Replit [template](https://replit.com/@tommyccollins/fasthtml-replit), which contains the same code in this folder.
 3. To run the app click `Run` in the nav bar.

 A web view pane will open up with your application.
-Simply edit the code in the editor to see changes in real time.
+Edit the code in the editor to see changes in real time.

 **An important note:** because Replit is a cloud-based editor, the [development URL](https://docs.replit.com/additional-resources/add-a-made-with-replit-badge-to-your-webview#what-is-the-webview) is accessible from any device (while your Repl is running).
 That means you can test your app out on desktop and mobile simultaneously.